Princely states of Pakistan: Phulra

 Phulra was a khanate near Amb, with a population of about 8,000 and an area of only 36 sqmi.
 Almost all of its people lived in ninety-eight villages.
-Its last Khan was Nawab Abdul Latif Khan.
+Its last Khan, Nawab Abdul Latif Khan, concurred with the Nawab of Amb's accession to Pakistan.
 In 1949, the khanate came to an end when it was merged into the North West Frontier Province.